DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 If you are comfortable with graphics, it may be faster and more interesting for you to dive [in the code](https://github.com/DavidPeicho/davidpeicho.github.io/tree/master/src) and simply cherry pick what you need.

+{{< hint warning >}}
+This tutorial will use WebGL 3D textures.
+Unfortunately, it will only work in **WebGL2**-compatible browsers.

+As of October 2020, WebGL2 is landing in Safari and is available behind an experimental flag.
+You can enable it in
+`Develop → Experimental features → WebGL 2.0`
+{{< /hint >}}

 ## Volume Rendering Overview

 Volume Rendering is a vast world.
 There are many algorithm / techniques to render data called _"volumes"_.

-A _"volume"_ is a data set spanning **1**, **2**, **3**, or **N** dimensions.
-In a lot of fields (entertainement industry, medical imaging), a volume is represented by a 2D or 3D grid containing data samples.

-We are here most interested in 3D volumes, which can be represented as 3D textures where each voxel contains a given quantity.
+A _"volume"_ is a data set spanning **3** dimensions.
+In a lot of fields (entertainement industry, medical imaging), a volume is represented by 3D grid containing data samples.
+3D volumes are represented as 3D textures where each voxel contains a given quantity, often a scalar.

 At the opposite of meshes, volumes aren't defined only by a surface.
-Good examples of data represented as volume may be smoke, clouds, CT scan data, etc...
+Good examples of data represented as volume may be smoke, clouds, medical scan data, etc...
-You may have understood, the purpose of a volume is often to represent semi-transparent medium.
+Volumes are often used to represent semi-transparent medium.

-Rendering a volume consists, just like for a mesh, into computing the radiance reaching the camera.
+Rendering a volume consists, just like for a mesh, into computing the [radiance](https://en.wikipedia.org/wiki/Radiance) reaching the camera.
+In simple terms, the radiance represents the energy (the number of photons) going in a particular direction per unit of time.

 Volumes being dense (at the opposite of meshes being represented only by a surface), there exists other mathematical models to describe interactions between light and volumes.
 In general, those models assume that light can be:
 * **Emitted**: corresponds to a transfer of energy, from heat to radiative for instance